ufal/npfl122/tasks/cart_pole_pixels.md

 To pass the compulsory part of the assignment, you need to reach an average return of 300 during 100 evaluation episodes.

-During evaluation in ReCodEx, two different random seeds will be employed, each with time limit of 10 minutes, and if you reach an average return at least 300 on both of them, you obtain 5 points.
+During evaluation in ReCodEx, three different random seeds will be employed, each with time limit of 10 minutes, and if you reach an average return at least 300 on all of them, you obtain 5 points.
 The task is also a _competition_ and at most 6 points will be awarded according to relative ordering of your solution performances.